bappogroup/bappocourses/bappocoding1/000bappo-learn-react/README.md

 If you can work your way through the above resources that will put you in a great starting position for React.

 ## Learning React
-Topic|Resources
+Topic|Getting Started|Advanced
 ---------|-----
 What&nbsp;you&nbsp;don't&nbsp;need | Video coming soon
 JSX | [What is JSX?](https://reactjs.org/docs/jsx-in-depth.html)
 How React works | [React under the hood](https://www.freecodecamp.org/news/react-under-the-hood/) React Native | Why do I need to know this?
-Video from Hernus coming soon &nbsp; | [What is React Native](https://medium.com/@thinkwik/react-native-what-is-it-and-why-is-it-used-b132c3581df) &nbsp; | [The basic react-native components](https://reactnative.dev/docs/intro-react-native-components) &nbsp; | [React-native under the hood](https://www.youtube.com/watch?v=OnCio4h1J3M)
+&nbsp; | [What is React Native](https://medium.com/@thinkwik/react-native-what-is-it-and-why-is-it-used-b132c3581df)
+&nbsp; | [The basic react-native components](https://reactnative.dev/docs/intro-react-native-components)
+&nbsp; | [React-native under the hood](https://www.youtube.com/watch?v=OnCio4h1J3M)